thinksabin/meetup-slides/README.md

 # meetup-slides
-slides prepared for presentation session on different events.
+ Slides prepared for presentation session on different events.
+Please feel free to suggest corrections in slides.